Want respondents to attach files to their answers? Then include a File Upload block in your typeform.

 3. In the Block settings you can make the File Upload “required” meaning that people would have to upload something in order to submit the typeform.
 To enable this, click on the Required switch.

-4. Flicking the ‘Description’ switch lets you add a description underneath your File upload question.
+4. Flicking the ‘Description’ switch lets you add a description underneath your File upload block.
 For example, you might want to add a sentence that explains the 10MB file restriction.

-6. If you’d like to allow people to upload multiple files to your typeform, add a Question Group from the Blocks menu, then add separate File upload questions within this group, inserting text for each question.
+6. If you’d like to allow people to upload multiple files to your typeform, add a Question Group from the Blocks menu, then add separate File upload blocks within this group, inserting text for each block

 Check out the example typeform we created below to get a feel for how the File Upload block looks in practice: